Are you looking to upgrade from an HDB to a condo?

-With about 60 new launch condo in Singapore in 2019, you are certainly spoiled for choices.
+With about 60 new launch condos in 2019 and 37 new launch condos in 2020, you are certainly spoiled for choices.

 There are no further cooling measures expected this year, but please be aware of the rising mortgage interest rate, also known as Singapore Interbank Offered Rate(SIBOR).

 As buying a property in Singapore is one of your most important and expensive decisions in life, please do take the time to plan and decide carefully.

 Often it is easy to get overwhelmed by emotions and suffer from buyer’s remorse later on.

 Everyone’s needs are different.
 There is no one perfect condo project.